rsyncOSX/RsyncUIdocs/content/post/compile.md

 ```
 ## Remove signing credentials or replace

 To compile you have to either remove signing or replace signing credentials.
 To remove or replace select Target RsyncUI and tab "Signing and Capabilities".
-The first view is my signing credentials.

 To remove select "Team: none" and "Signing Certificates: Sign to Run Locally".

 ## Compile scripts